-This FREE webinar sponsored by APIC & ANA will provide up-to-date information for clinical history and physical assessment to identify patients with monkeypox, and resources to provide care.
+This FREE webinar sponsored by APIC & ANA will provide up-to-date information for clinical history and physical assessment to identify patients with mpox, and resources to provide care.
 It will also include practical information on prevention and control measures for both healthcare workers and patients.
 Register here.
 Instructions for obtaining CNE: Attendees that do not have an APIC account can complete their registration by creating a free account.
 After receiving a confirmation email, watch the on-demand webinar, complete an evaluation and create a downloadable CNE certificate.
 See also the ANA/APIC Resource Toolkit.

-This FREE webinar sponsored by APIC & ANA will describe the infectious diseases likely to be circulating this fall and winter, such as COVID-19, Monkeypox virus (MPV), influenza, and others.
+This FREE webinar sponsored by APIC & ANA will describe the infectious diseases likely to be circulating this fall and winter, such as COVID-19, Mpox virus (MPV), influenza, and others.
 Learn about the infection prevention strategies needed to protect nurses from occupational exposure, and how to minimize spread from patient to patient in healthcare settings.
 Register here.